4.6. Refractive Indices

 n_laf21 = n_schott["N-LAF21"]

-Different .agf files are found in this repository or this one.
+Different .agf files are located in this repository or this one.

-Information on the file format can be found here and and here.
+Information on the file format are available here and and here.

 4.6.5.
 Plotting